The 7 Step Checklist for Finding (and Keeping) a Great Tenant

 As a landlord, your goal is to find a tenant to stay in your property long term.
 When researching rental history, talk to current and past landlords to find out how long they stayed in their previous units and what their payment history was.
 Talking to references from before their current landlord can sometimes lead to more truthful responses as a past landlord has no reason not to be honest about the tenant, though a current one might if they want the tenant out.

 Credit is an essential consideration when it comes to screening a prospective tenant.
 It is a key indicator of their likelihood and ability to pay their debts, such as rent and utility bills.
 TransUnion releases a report that researches 15 million tenant records and shows that when renters have credit scores between 600-699 and a fair rent to income ratio, eviction rates sit around 2.2%.
 When the credit score drops to a 550, eviction rates jump to 5%.
 Information like this is vital for landlords evaluating applicants.

 - Criminal Background

-You as the landlord have a choice to make here.
-We recommend setting high standards when determining what you will allow in your property.
-Understanding what qualifies as a misdemeanor verses a felony is imperative when making this decision so doing some further research is advised.
+You as the landlord have a choice to make, but the best advice we can give is to have high standards when determining what you will allow in your property.
+Understanding what qualifies as a misdemeanor or felony is imperative when making this decision so doing some further research is advised.

 - Eviction History